Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 ### What it does

-returns the transpose of a 2D array/matrix
+Returns the transpose of a 2D array/matrix

 ### Notes

-doesn't interact with desmos
+Doesn't interact with desmos

 </details>